 Mandated by Senate Bill 120, the Kentucky Department of Corrections shall implement a reentry drug supervision pilot program with a goal of restoring the lives of those experiencing substance use disorders.
 Through a team-based oversight and evidence based behavior modification, individuals will address issues of substance abuse with support and oversight by the Parole Officer, Social Service Clinician, Administrative Law Judge, Parole Board, and mental health and substance abuse treatment providers.
 This program is currently piloted in Floyd and Campbell Counties.

-Through provisions of SB 120, this unique reentry opportunity focuses on specific areas of need for each client.
+Through provisions of SB 120, this unique reentry opportunity focuses on specific area of need for each client.
 This could include employment, education, medical, psychological, vocational, housing, Intensive Outpatient substance abuse treatment, and family reunification.
 Eligible candidates may include probationers, parolees, misdemeanants, those on MRS, and pre-trial diversion.